towercomputers/toweros/docs/src/usage.md

 [thinclient]$ ssh <host> <command>
 ```

-### Run a graphical application on a host, with its GUI appearing on the thin client:
+### Run a graphical application on a host, with its GUI appearing on the thin client

 ```
 [thinclient]$ tower run <host> <command>
 ```

-### Install an Alpine package on a host:
+### Install an Alpine package on a host
 TowerOS makes it easy to install new packages on any host by tunneling a connection through the router:

 ```